Step 1: Apply for Admissions

 Step 2: Request Official Transcripts

-A student who does not submit their transcripts to a NACES organization for evaluation will not receive any credit.
+If a student does not submit their syllabus with their transcripts, the student will not receive any credit.
 Transcripts must be submitted to Undergraduate Admissions Office and to the Office of International Education for admission purposes.
-Not submitting the information could be grounds for dismissal from the University.

-The Office of International Education DOES NOT evaluate transfer credits for incoming student.
-The evaluation is completed by the department of your major.
-Please contact the department to see the status of your transfer evaluation.
+No, the Office of International Education DOES NOT evaluate transfer credits for incoming student.
+The evaluation is completed by the Chair or the transfer coordinator of each discipline.
+The International Education office can help in determining the status of an evaluation.

-Official Transcripts: Hand-delivered transcripts or faxed copies of transcripts are not considered official for admission purposes.
-WES will not accept transcripts sent from government agencies or students; they must come directly from your institute abroad.
+Official Transcripts: Hand-delivered transcripts, emailed copies or faxed copies of transcripts are not considered official for admission purposes.
+We cannot award any credit for documents sent unofficially.

 Step 3: Affidavit of Support and Passport

 Students requesting a SEVIS I-20 or DS-2019 are required by Federal law to submit financial verification to be issued the documents.
-The estimated amount required for issuance of the I-20/DS-2019 is $36,000 U.S. dollars.
-You will take the I-20/DS-2019 and apply for your F-1 or J-1 visa in your country.
-Be sure to pay the SEVIS fee prior to your visa appointment; go to http://www.fmjfee.com to pay the SEVIS fee online.
+The estimated amount required for issuance of the I-20/DS-2019 is equivalent to $37,000 U.S. dollars.
+The applicant will take the I-20/DS-2019 and apply for your F-1 or J-1 visa in your country.
+Be sure to pay the SEVIS fee prior to your visa appointment; go to United States Immigration and Customs Enforcement's site to pay the $350 SEVIS fee online.

-Students already in the USA, who have a student visa, must submit copies of their
+Students already in the USA, who have a student visa, must submit a copy of their

 Step 4: Submit Proof English Language Proficiency